Mitch Unrein

-Mitch Unrein (born March 25, 1987) is a former American football defensive tackle.
+Mitch Unrein (born March 25, 1987) is an American former professional football defensive tackle.
 He was signed by the Houston Texans as an undrafted free agent in 2010.
 He played college football at Wyoming.

 Professional career

 Denver Broncos

+Unrein made his NFL debut in Week 1 of the 2011 season against the Raiders.
+He made his first NFL start in Week 2 of the 2012 season against the Falcons.
 In a game against the Tampa Bay Buccaneers on December 2, 2012, Unrein lined up for the first time as at the fullback position.
-He then proceeded to catch his first career touchdown pass from quarterback Peyton Manning.
+He proceeded to catch his first career touchdown pass from quarterback Peyton Manning.

 On April 11, 2013, Unrein signed a one-year, $630,000 tender.

 The Broncos placed a one-year $1.431 million tender on Unrein on March 7, 2014.

 San Diego Chargers

 Unrein signed with the San Diego Chargers on March 19, 2015.

 On September 24, 2015, the San Diego Chargers reinforced the tight end position, bringing back Kyle Miller nine days after he was waived on September 15.
 To make room, the team released Unrein.